witstan/Java-Learning/README.md

 > Project with 80% progress
 1. myproject03(one method and one class to go)

-got covid, haha, it may slow the work. (but looks like it actully did)
+got covid, damn, it may slow the work. (but looks like it actully did)

 # Daily Update on 2022/12/15
 > Project with 60% progress